raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

 Click the green flag.
-You should be able to see the **UK** sprite graph now on the right-hand side of the **New Zealand** sprite graph.
+You should be able to see the **UK** sprite's column now on the right-hand side of the **New Zealand** sprite's column.

 ![image of background](images/electricity-second-graph-no-title.png){:width="400px"}

 --- /task ---

-Noone will know it's a graph about the UK though because the title is still hidden behind the **New Zealand** sprite.
+Noone will know it's a column about the UK though because the title is still hidden behind the **New Zealand** sprite's column.
 You now need to move the position of where the title appears on the stage so you can see it.

 --- task ---